 - Individuals who are clearly different from the world around them (Deuteronomy 14).
 In the Old Testament, the kosher food laws set the Israelites apart.
 What sets you apart from the world around you so that people ask you “for the reason for the hope that you have” (1 Peter 3:15)?

 - Individuals who show their faith by their generosity (Deuteronomy 15).

-Holy Spirit, breathe life into each of us that the Church might be “what the world needs now.”
+Holy Spirit, breathe life into each of us so that we might be what the Church needs now and then the Church might be what the world needs now.
 Amen.

 - Maundy Thursday Services with Communion at 10 am, 3:30 pm, and 7 pm (3:30 livestreamed)

 - Good Friday Tenebrae Services at 10 am, 1 pm, 3:30 pm, and 7 pm (1 pm livestreamed)

 - Easter Traditional Services Sat @ 5 pm, and Sunday @ 6:30, 7:45, 9:15 and 10:45 am (9:15 livestreamed)

 - Easter at The Bridge Sun @ 9 and 10:30 am (10:30 livestreamed)